TVCache/TVCache/train/README.md

 ## Step 3 (Optional): Install TVCache Client

-[TVCache](../tvcache) accelerates training by caching tool execution results across rollouts using a prefix tree.
+[TVCache](../tvcache) accelerates training by caching tool execution results across rollouts using a Tool Call Graph.
 This avoids redundant sandbox calls when multiple rollouts share the same tool call prefix.

 Install the client library from the sibling directory: